jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 Any other things that might be relevant, please let me know!

-Furthermore, some conclusions are based on assumptions, which obviously I think are correct but which I did not formally check (e.g. the assumption that lambda functions are in stack memory and hence don´t allocate, unless of course if there would be an actual allocation inside the lambda function).</br>
+Furthermore, some conclusions are based on assumptions, which obviously I think are correct but which I did not formally check (e.g. the assumption that lambda functions are in stack memory (or some other preallocated region) and hence don't allocate, unless of course if there would be an actual allocation inside the lambda function).</br>
 </br>
 If there are inaccuracies or incorrect statements in below description, please correct me!